Coroecram/salido-rails-challenge/README.md

 ###USING THIS APP
 Once you get an API key from the [Wine API][wine-api], install figaro and run 'rails g figaro:install'.
 Then, in your newly made application.yml file, make a new key named WINE_API_KEY: "your_secret_api_key".
 More info here: [Figaro][figaro]

-Then, you can run this app from a server.
+Then, you can fully run this app from a server.

+From the Home page, click on Find New Products.
+This will bring you directly to the form with which you can communicate with the Wine API, or your own database if you already have the items.

 [factory_girl]: https://github.com/thoughtbot/factory_girl